berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 4.1 Requests that hold a single extension request
 --------------------------------------------------------

-Each of the commands from glx.h (that is, the glX* commands) is en- coded by a separate X extension request.
+Each of the commands from glx.h (that is, the glX* commands) is encoded by a separate X extension request.
 In addition, there is a separate X extension request for each of the OpenGL commands that cannot be put into a display list.
 That list consists of all the glGet* commands plus